It's a BEAUTIFUL thing when a CAREER and a PASSION come together.

 Hello.
 I'm Josi Thompson U of Iowa grad, former Intensive Care and Cardiac Cath Lab Nurse, current school nurse, lover of Jesus, farm life, and anything associated with the peace and beauty of the country.
 I'm wife to Seth and mommy to nearly a handful of girls.

-This year is starting off a little bit slower than normal for me as I've been home spending time with our newest little one.
-With her arrivial our family has now reached a grand total of 6!
-So we are right along with you experiencing the joys and frustrations of raising little ones.
+Being a part of a large family allows us to be right along with you experiencing the joys and frustrations of raising little ones.
 Our home is busy, loud, full of little girl things and, on most days, lots of fun. :) In my spare time... yeah, ok, so I don't really have spare time but for fun we enjoy trucking all over the state cheering on daddy and the Clear Lake Lions Baseball Boys!
+And soon, we will be moving our roots to the country where I'm sure will provide much entertainment for the years to come.

 Hello.
 My name is Kelly Myers.
 I’m excited about being the new Middle School/High School nurse this year.
 It’s been a busy summer!
 My husband,whose name is also Kelly,and I had our beautiful baby daughter, Hazel, at the end of June.
 Henry, her not quite two-year-old brother, adores her.
 We relocated our family from Kansas City, and I am thrilled to be back in northern Iowa.
 I grew up in Lake Mills, and my husband is from Winterset.
 We both value our small town upbringing, and are looking forward to raising our children here.